-While you can defend yourself and your home against a foreclosure without an attorney, it is difficult.
-Unlike defending yourself in small claims court, for example, foreclosure defenses are simply not something that most homeowners can handle independently.
+You can defend yourself and your home against a foreclosure without an attorney, but it's difficult for most people.
+Unlike defending yourself in small claims court, for example, foreclosure defenses are not something that most homeowners can handle independently.

 Under most circumstances, you have very little chance of successfully defending against a foreclosure unless a skilled foreclosure attorney helps you.